EduardoCitelli/api-mcga-first/README.md

 ## :dart: About ##

-Describe your project
+This project was developed for the first exam of the MCGA subject, for it a simple API was requested that has the basic commands "CRUD"

 ## :sparkles: Features ##

-:heavy_check_mark: Creation of Users with API;\
+:heavy_check_mark: Creation of Users with API

 ## :rocket: Technologies ##